 Hudson (1917 to 1934)

 Hudson is the most painted Weller line, featuring slip-decorated designs on a soft, matte or semi-matte ground.
 Artists painted flowers, birds, scenic landscapes, and wildlife on Hudson pieces, signing their work.
-Signed pieces by decorated artists such as Hester Pillsbury, Dorothy England Laughead, and Mae Timberlake bring significant premiums.
+Signed pieces by documented artists such as Hester Pillsbury, Dorothy England Laughead, and Mae Timberlake bring significant premiums.
 Values for Hudson run $200 to $2,000 depending on subject, size, artist signature, and quality of the painting.
 Scenic Hudson pieces with detailed landscapes or large birds are at the top of the range.

 Louwelsa (1893 to 1918)